jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

 If you or your institution doesn't care about who can access the FireWire devices on your system, you can grant anyone to have read and write permissions on all FireWire devices.
-This is simpler to manage and should satisfy the requirements of most if not all dVRK users.
+This is simpler to manage and should satisfy the requirements of most, if not all, dVRK users.

 The following script should be run only once per computer: